-Challenge Detail of challenge number

-1 Early reading.
+Challenge number Detail of challenge 1 Early reading.
 Baseline and teacher assessments suggest disadvantaged children arrive in school with less exposure to books and reading which results in them falling behind their peers in reading / phonics.
 2 Attainment and progress in Maths.
 For this group of pupils is lower due to their weaker fluency skills and inability to use correct mathematical language to explain their language and reasoning.
 3 Slower progress across the curriculum.
-Levels of attainment and progress for disad- vantaged children are lower than school averages.
-The impact of the Covid lockdown on the learning of disadvantaged pupils in our school has resulted in increased knowledge gaps.
+Levels of attainment and progress for disadvantaged children are lower than school averages.
+As a school we are still feeling the impact of Covid on the disadvantaged pupils which has resulted in increased knowledge gaps.
 4 Mental Health and Well-being.
 Disadvantaged pupils may require a range of different approaches and support in order to strengthen their social and emotional development, in order to maintain and enhance their mental health and well-being.
 5 Limited opportunities.
 In a school of wide socio-economic diversity, school provision mapping suggests that disadvantaged pupils have fewer cultural, sporting and musical experiences compared with the rest of the cohort.